Unquenched Charmonium and Beyond: Introduction

 \section{Introduction}

 In the recently passed year of 2024, the academic community worldwide celebrated the 50th anniversary of the discovery of the $J/\psi$ particle \cite{SLAC:2024-11-20,CDS:2935663}.
-This major breakthrough, hailed as the "November Revolution" of particle physics \cite{E598:1974sol,SLAC-SP-017:1974ind}, not only confirmed the existence of the charm quark—the fourth flavor quark proposed by the GIM mechanism \cite{Glashow:1970gm} to suppress flavor-changing neutral currents (FCNCs)—but also revealed a new family of hadrons: charmonium.
-Over the decade following the discovery of the $J/\psi$ particle, most of the charmonium states listed in the Particle Data Group (PDG)’s Review of Particle Physics (RPP) were gradually established through experiments.
+This major breakthrough, hailed as the "November Revolution" of particle physics \cite{E598:1974sol,SLAC-SP-017:1974ind}, not only confirmed the existence of the charm quark-the fourth flavor quark proposed by the \changelabel{Glashow-Iliopoulos-Maiani (GIM)} mechanism \cite{Glashow:1970gm} to suppress flavor-changing neutral currents (FCNCs)-but also revealed a new family of hadrons: charmonium.

 New discoveries often provide crucial opportunities for theoretical advancement.
 In the 1950s, with the construction of particle accelerators, a large number of light flavor hadrons were discovered.
 Against this background, SU(3) symmetry was proposed as a theoretical framework for classifying hadrons \cite{Gell-Mann:1961omu,Neeman:1961jhl,Gell-Mann:1964ewy,Zweig:1964ruk}, becoming a milestone in the development of particle physics and marking the beginning of the first phase of hadronic spectroscopy research.
 This is a classic example of experimental phenomena driving theoretical breakthroughs.